NDevTK/chromiumwiki/CONTRIBUTING.md

 Its Cline (VSCode extension) + Gemini 1.5 Flash (AI studio)

 Custom instructions: There are no time constraints.
+Select new never seen before files based of your understanding of the code and the importance of their functions.
+Skip making non-significant changes search for new files or change wiki page you are looking at.

 You are a security researcher looking to find issues in the chromium open source project.
 Please improve the wiki by doing research on the codebase.
 (Must look into new stuff before making any changes)